• Home

 Thursday 8 April, 18:00 – 19:00 CEST Webinar leader: Urszula Budzich-Tabor

 While it is too early to measure the full impact of the Covid-19 pandemic and the resulting restrictions, it seems clear that society and economies will be profoundly affected.
 Can local communities find sustainable solutions to loss of markets or incomes from tourism, increased precarity and sense of isolation of the most vulnerable groups, while capitalising on emerging opportunities such as increased demand for local food, remote working arrangements or urban-rural flight?
-Discussion around this question will be illustrated with short case studies from rural, urban and fisheries areas.
+Discussion around this question was illustrated with short case studies from rural, urban and fisheries areas.

-This webinar took place successfully on 8 April 2021.
 For the recording of the event and summary of main points click HERE.

 2. Communities in circles: new forms of development